Last updated: November 27, 2018

 To register you for the Services, we require you to provide us with certain information, including your name, e-mail address and your account password.
 If you communicate with us by, for example, e-mail, telephone, online form, any information voluntarily provided in such communication may be collected.
 Note, when you make a purchase of our Services, our payment processor directly collects and processes the payment information that you provide, as necessary to complete your purchase.Invited Users

 You may choose to invite colleagues or other individuals to use our Services.
-If you do, we will receive that individual’s name, email address, and company, and send that person an email inviting them to try our Services, to the extent permitted under applicable law.
-Inviting a colleague will require them to also accept this Policy and our Terms of Service.
+If you do, we will receive that individual’s name, email address, and send that person an email invitation them to register for our Services, to the extent permitted under applicable law.
+Inviting a colleague will require them to also accept this Policy and our Terms of Service

 We may use the information we collect for various purposes, including: